Uncontested Divorce Attorneys Chatham, NJ

 Morristown Uncontested Divorce Lawyers Serve Clients across Morris County

-At The Law Office of Laufer, Dalena, Cadicina, Jensen & Boyd, we have helped clients in towns like Morris Township, Mt.
+At The Law Office of Laufer, Dalena, Cadicina, Jensen & Bradley, we have helped clients in towns like Morris Township, Mt.
 Olive, and Randolph to file for, and finalize, an uncontested divorce.
 An uncontested divorce is a divorce in which only one party files divorce papers with the court, while the other party does not file an “answer”.
 This is usually because a property settlement agreement has already been finalized between the couple, and they wish to expedite their divorce through the legal system, but is also used in cases where one spouse abandons the other, and either cannot be found to file an answer, or simply doesn’t care to.

 Practicing exclusively family law, our law office is uniquely suited to helping you through the entire uncontested divorce process, starting with negotiating a settlement with your spouse, to requesting an expedited resolution with the courts, to ultimately receiving a default judgement by the court.
 Even if you and your spouse cannot initially agree to a property settlement agreement which is necessary for the uncontested divorce process, we can help you to resolve critical issues, and ultimately pursue a cheaper and faster divorce than a traditional contested divorce.

 Parsippany Uncontested Divorce Attorneys Help You Negotiate your Property Settlement Agreement